oktadev/okta-blog/_source/_posts/2019-11-11-graphql-vue.md

 vue create olympics-client
 ```

-This will start the wizard for creating a new Vue application.
-Make sure that you choose **Manually Select Features** and then select the **Babel** and the **Router** options.
+This will start the wizard to create a new Vue application.
+Make sure you choose **Manually Select Features** and then select the **Babel** and the **Router** options.
 You might also want to deselect the **Linter / Formatter** option for this tutorial.
 Your options should look something like the following.

 ```
 ?
 Check the features needed for your project: